Free Broken Link Checker For E-Commerce Stores

 "I deleted products and collections but never cleaned up the links pointing to them."

-Scan your homepage, product pages, and blog posts to surface every 404 left behind by deleted content.
+Use our free Shopify broken link checker to scan your homepage, product pages, and blog posts to surface every 404 left behind by deleted content.

 "We just moved platforms and I know some URLs changed — I need to find what broke."